-All study drugs will be supplied in bottles.
+All study drugs, including matching placebo, will be supplied in matching bottles.

 Each bottle will be labeled as required per country requirements.

 The labels must remain affixed to the bottles.
 All blank spaces should be completed by site staff prior to dispensing to subject.